James Niblock papers

 Conditions Governing Use

-Permission to publish material from this collection must be obtained from University Archives & Historical Collections, Michigan State University.
+Permission to publish material from this collection must be obtained from University Archives & Historical Collections, Michigan State University or holder of copyright.

 James Niblock was born in Scappoose, Oregon, in November 1, 1917.
 His musical background included violin study under Franck Eichenlaub of Portland, Oregon, Jascha Brodsky of Philadelphia, Pennsylvania, and Josef Gingold.
 He died January 3, 2018, in East Lansing, MI.